-Reproduction of significant portions of TI information in TI data sheets is permissible only if reproduction is without alteration and is accompanied by all associated warranties, conditions, limitations, and notices.
-TI is not responsible or liable for such reproduced documentation.
-Information of third parties may be subject to additional restrictions.
+Reproduction of TI information in TI data books or data sheets is permissible only if reproduction is without alteration and is accompanied by all associated warranties, conditions, limitations, and notices.
+Reproduction of this information with alteration is an unfair and deceptive business practice.
+TI is not responsible or liable for such altered documentation.
+Information of third parties may be subject to additional restrictions

 Resale of TI products or services with statements different from or beyond the parameters stated by TI for that product or service voids all express and any implied warranties for the associated TI product or service and is an unfair and deceptive business practice.
 TI is not responsible or liable for any such statements.